tscmacdonald/bfg-fleetlists/_site/_units/oberon.md

     id: dorsal-battery-45-5
 notes:
   |
-    +1 Ld, may not Come To New Heading.
+    May not *Come to New Heading*. +1 bonus to rolled leadership.
 May carry Shark assault boats for +5 pts.
 ---